alxyng/queue/README.md

 # queue

-A type-agnostic header-only macro-based struct queue implementation in C.
+A thread safe type-agnostic header-only macro-based structure queue implementation in C.

 ## Usage

-To create a queueable struct, include the `queue_handle qh` member in your struct.
+Include the queue.h header file in your source.
+To create a queueable structure, include the `queue_handle qh` member in the struct definition.

-Before using QUEUE_PUSH, ensure that the queue struct is set to NULL, this is the only initialisation that needs to be done.

-This queue implementation is not thread safe.
+Before any other operations, ensure that QUEUE_INIT has been called, it is an error to not do so.
+This initialises the queue and sets up the mutex and conditions variables.
+Setting the queue to NULL will protect against errors if a queue has not been

 Freeing the queue does not free every element in the queue if they have been dynamically allocated.
 This has to be done by popping all the elements in the queue and freeing them manually.

-Pushing the same element (at the same address) into the queue is not supported.
-This is because the `next` member of the queue's `queue_handle` will be overwitten.
-This will case undefined behaviour when pushing or popping to or from the queue (see commented out test case).
+Pushing the same element (at the same address) into the queue is not supported and is an error.
+This is because the `next` member of the queue's `queue_handle` will be overwritten.
+This will cause undefined behavior when pushing or popping to or from the queue (see commented out test case).

 ```c
 #include <stdlib.h>